 With all our products Woodhaven attempts to exceed customers needs and expectations with a promise of freshness, taste and uncompromising quality.
-Where possible we add value to our products, pre-packing spinach, parsley, radish, silverbeet, spring onions, lettuce and kale to name a few.
-This gives our customer a product that does not need to be re-processed in store, so that there is less wastage, and ultimately a product that arrives fresh, and increase shelf life at retail.
+Woodhaven has capability to produce prepack line such as spinach, parsley, radish, silverbeet, spring onions, lettuce and kale etc. This gives our customer a product that does not need to be re-processed in store, so that there is less wastage, and ultimately a product that arrives fresh, and increase shelf life at retail.

 Since its inception Woodhaven has witnessed many industry based changes from the cessation of the auction system, to the introduction of quality assurance programs such as New Zealand Gap.
 Our growing practices have also changed dramatically.
 Many a night in summer was spent hand watering plants from a trailer mounted tank, now we irrigate via automated irrigation systems.
 Planting was all done by hand but is now done via cell transplanting, there has also been major advances in integrated pest management and how crops are produced allowing us to achieve healthier products and more sustainable production.

-At Woodhaven our online Food Safety programme is second to none.
+At Woodhaven our Food Safety programme is second to none.
 Tested, inspected, audited and passed by AsureQuality, our products come with the strongest possible endorsement for Food Safety.
-Woodhaven is certified with NZGAP (GlobalGAP equivalent).Download our GAP accreditation
+Woodhaven is certified with NZGAP (GlobalGAP equivalent) / GRASP.

 The Horowhenua region is renowned for its fertile soil and temperate climate.
 This allows for production of a large range of quality vegetables all year round.
 In order to maintain the vitality of the soil Woodhaven uses crop rotation and cover crops of beneficial grasses, which are ploughed back into the earth in order to enrich the soil and ensure its sustainability for the future.